 Hedges are frequently pulled up in France, and yet they play a vital role in the fight against climate change and the success of our national agricultural and energy transition.
 Providing a home to a wealth of biodiversity, they shape the land, nourish the soil, protect our crops and water resources.
 For over 12 years in mainland France, the French Afac-Agroforestries network have replanted hedgerows on farming land and in non-forest areas.
 By the end of 2021, more than 5 million trees will be planted in France.

 TREES FOR ALL!

 Our commitment beyond borders is made possible thanks to the efforts of our thousands of planters in our international tribe.
-Thanks to them and the expertise of 42 NGOs, our Plant for the Planet programme is active in 35 countries on five continents, and is bringing us ever-closer to our goal of planting 100 million trees by 2020.
+Thanks to them and the expertise of 48 NGOs, our Plant for the Planet programme is active in 35 countries on five continents, and allowed us to plant 100 million trees by the end of 2020.

 Tell me about trees

 AROUND THE WORLD IN 100 MILLION TREES